microsoft/fluentui/rfcs/convergence/as-prop.md

 +  as?: keyof JSX.IntrinsicElements;
 ```

-With this change we will allow to pass only HTML tags to `as` prop:
+With this change it will only be possible to pass HTML tags to the `as` prop:

 ```tsx
 <>